 The Company does not currently have sufficient cash and/or credit facilities in place to address the debt due May 2020 and is actively pursuing funding, which may come through public or private debt or equity financings, collaborations or other available financing sources.
 Such funding may not be available on acceptable terms, or at all.
 If additional funds are raised by issuing equity securities, substantial dilution to existing stockholders may result.
 If adequate funds are not available, the Company will not be able to continue its operations at its current level and may be required to relinquish rights to certain of its technologies, product candidates or products that it would otherwise seek to develop on its own.
-It might also be required to delay, reduce the scope of or eliminate one or more of its commercialization or development programs or obtain funds through collaborations with others that are on unfavorable terms.
+It might also be required to delay, reduce the scope of or eliminate one or more of its commercialization or development programs or obtain funds through collaborations with others that are on unfavorable terms or restructure the Company in other ways that may not be favorable.
 Even if adequate funds become available, the Company may need to raise additional funds in the near future to finance operations and pursue development and commercial opportunities.